Privacy Legal Terms Every Business Leader Should Know

 Understanding Privacy Laws

 Most privacy laws focus on prioritizing the customer’s right to privacy over a company’s interest in sales.
 These laws primarily deal with how a company may or may not use someone’s confidential information, and even how much they can collect.
 However, it’s not as simple as dividing customer info into categories like phone numbers or emails.
 Different types of private information enjoy different levels of protection, and unfortunately, these different types of information often have confusingly similar names.
+And these definitions aren’t all your marketing team needs to know.
 Let’s look at a few of the most common privacy legal terms your business leaders need to know.

 Personal Information/Personal Data